Justo Cesar Rivas Granera

 Rivas hit .186/.308/.274 for the 1998 GCL Braves.
 He made significant progress by 1999, batting .312/.380/.447 for the Danville Braves.
 He had 14 outfield assists, leading the Appalachian League.
 In 2000, Rivas batted .288/.342/.403 for the Macon Braves with a team-high 30 doubles; his 65 RBI tied for the team lead.
 Despite his success, it would be his last season in the minors.

-Rivas batted .364/.417/.697 in the 2003 Baseball World Cup to lead the Nicaraguan offense.
-He hit .316 and slugged .421 in the 2006 Central American and Caribbean Games.
+Rivas was 7 for 27 in the 2003 Pan American Games.
+He batted .364/.417/.697 in the 2003 Baseball World Cup to lead the Nicaraguan offense.
+He helped Nicaragua win Gold at the 2006 Central American Games and then hit .316 and slugged .421 in the 2006 Central American and Caribbean Games.
 In the 2006 COPABE qualifiers for the 2008 Olympics, Rivas was the worst starter on the Nicaraguan squad, going 3 for 22 with a walk in 8 games.

 In the 2006-2007 Liga Nicaragüense de Béisbol Profesional season, Rivas led in average (.377), hits (78) and RBI (36).